-Thursday November 8 was my birthday.
-Like a small child I do enjoy celebrating my birthday.
+Thursday, November 8 was my birthday.
+Like a small child, I do enjoy celebrating my birthday.
 I woke up in the morning to learn of a tragedy the night before just 10 miles from me.
 The Borderline shootings.
 Insane tragedy.
 I spent the morning in tears for those beautiful children and their families.
 Then I put on my makeup, phony happy face & saw my clients.

-I cut out early from work & drove down to the beach to have a fun time with my 9 year old, Miles.
-My husband called and said “I’m excited to celebrate your birthday tonight, I’m leaving early!
+I cut out early from work & drove down to the beach to have a fun time with my 9-year-old, Miles.
+My husband called and said, “I’m excited to celebrate your birthday tonight, I’m leaving early!
 By the way, there’s a fire in Camarillo.”
 All I had to do was turn my head to see a plume of smoke over the mountains.
 That fire was not expected to reach us.

-To be honest right now I don’t even remember my birthday celebration.
+To be honest, right now I don’t even remember my birthday celebration.
 I am in such a daze.
-I got a 10 page card from Miles titled, “Stof we liyke to do together Happy birtday mommy” So beautiful!
+I got a 10-page card from Miles titled, “Stof we liyke to do together Happy birtday mommy” So beautiful!
 It had drawings of us eating, walking on the beach, playing chess (he always wins) and laying in bed watching TV.

 We did go to dinner at Kristie’s, Malibu, a local restaurant and I remember Greg, the owner saying, “hurry up and order cuz the power company is shutting down the power due to the high winds expected.”
 (Southern California Edison has been responsible for many fires over the years because of their equipment being unable to handle the wind.
 So they shut off the power to thousands.)

 I was awakened by an emergency alert on my phone that read, “Mandatory evacuation.
 Leave Malibu West immediately.”
 How does one process a message like that?
 We sleep with our balcony door ajar as we enjoy the fresh air.
-It was upon wakening that we smelled the intense smoky air.
+It was upon awakening that we smelled the intense smoky air.
 Our eyes met what appeared to resemble a New York winter (our home town).
 But instead of snow, it was ash.
 Thick ash.
 We could see perhaps 4 or 5 feet in front of us max.
 Because of this we packed quickly and very little because I was so afraid for our breathing.
 We had no masks.
 I was petrified really.